 Heat treatment is the best method of moth pest control as it reaches deep underneath the carpets where larvae and eggs can be found.

 It will also remove moths from your clothes so you won’t have to take them to the dry cleaner.
-We bring spare clothes racks that allow us to spread your clothes and fully expose them to the heat more maximum effectiveness.
+We bring spare clothes racks that allow us to spread your clothes and fully expose them to the heat for maximum effectiveness.

 Heat treat your clothes and other belongings.

-The dry heat will penetrate deep within your clothes and destroy whatever moths, larvae and eggs that maybe there.
+The dry heat will penetrate deep into your clothes and destroy whatever moths, larvae and eggs that maybe there.
 It is not only convenient but will save you from having to dry clean all your clothes.